Skip to main content

 63

-Note: This table is based on the variable R98596.00, TRANS_STAT.
+This table is based on the variable R98596.00, TRANS_STAT.

-For more high school transcript survey information, see Appendix 11 of the NLSY97 Codebook Supplement
+For more high school transcript survey information, see Appendix 11 of the NLSY97 Codebook Supplement.

-College transcript data for NLSY97 respondents were collected in 2012-2013 and are now available on Investigator (see NLSY97 variable names beginning with the prefix PSTRAN).
+College transcript data for NLSY97 respondents were collected in 2012-2013 and are now available on the NLS Investigator (see NLSY97 variable names beginning with the prefix PSTRAN).
 These data include a youth-level file with selected transcript-related data, as well as course and term-level files with variables pertaining to course enrollment Institutions are identified using the non-disclosive NEWSCH_PUBID values that are youth-specific but not meaningful across youths.
-For more detailed information, see Appendix 12: Post-Secondary Transcript Study
+For more detailed information, see Appendix 12: Post-Secondary Transcript Study.

-Comparison to Other NLS Surveys: School surveys have been conducted for the NLSY79, Children of the NLSY79, the Young Women, and the Young Men.
+School surveys have been conducted for the NLSY79, Children of the NLSY79, the Young Women, and the Young Men.
 Each of these surveys has recorded information on the school's total enrollment, number of books in the school library, qualifications of the staff, and ethnic/racial composition of the faculty and students.
 The NLSY79 and Children of the NLSY79 surveys also asked about the school's grading system and average daily attendance.

 Transcript surveys have been conducted for the NLSY79 and for the Children of the NLSY79.
 These surveys have included information on course subject matter, enrollment dates, and grades earned.
 For more precise details about the content of each survey, users should consult the appropriate cohort's User's Guide.

-Survey Instruments: School-level data were collected from schools using the School Survey instruments.
+Survey Instruments School-level data were collected from schools using the School Survey instruments.
 Transcript variables were created from the respondents' school transcripts as provided by the individual schools.

 Related User's Guide Sections Achievement Tests